processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 # List of subscriptions

-A user can query the MUC service to get his list of subscriptions.
+A user can query the MUC service to get their list of subscriptions.

 Example: User asks for subscriptions list